 Over-the-counter (OTC) medications can be integral to your strategy for managing neck pain.
 Non-prescription drugs such as ibuprofen, naproxen, or acetaminophen can help alleviate pain and reduce inflammation.
 These medications block the chemicals in your body that cause inflammation and pain, providing temporary relief.

-While OTC medications can be effective, they must be used responsibly.
+While OTC medications can be effective to relieve pain, they must be used responsibly.
 Always follow the dosage instructions on the package and be mindful of potential side effects, such as stomach upset.
 Additionally, certain OTC medications may interact with other drugs, so it's crucial to consult with a healthcare professional if you're taking other medications or have underlying health conditions.
 It's also worth noting that these medications offer symptomatic relief and do not address the root cause of neck pain.

 Rest and Relaxation Techniques